 One of the unique features of the inKin corporate solution is that users can choose whether they are interacting on the corporate platform or the general, community platform.
 This way they can use it to compete with friends and family, as well as at work through the corporate program.

 Tags allow the person setting up the corporate account to create groupings: like marketing, sales, and customer service.
 Or you can create groups by location; like Denver officer, Phoenix office, and Atlanta office.
-This post goes over the step-by-step process of creating, merging, and deleting tags.
 One reason to use tags is the ability to share information with a specific group instead of everyone.
 For example, you could send a message to the marketing department like, "Hey guys!
 Join us for Yoga in the Park on Tuesday after the department meeting!".
 Tags also allow for there to be leaderboards within different tags and create contests within groups.

 Contests are a great motivator when it comes to social fitness.
 You can create contests on the left-hand side of your dashboard.
 The three types of contests offered are challenges (encouraging those involved to meet a daily or total goal), competitions (awarding the person with the highest metrics), and team battles which are competitions between groups.

 The leaderboard utilizes a variety of widgets to show which members are leading on various stats.
 The Stats page include some non-personalized widgets that show your team's progress over time.
 You may even compare two time periods to see how your team is doing before and after the launch of your corporate wellness initiative.
 You can modify the time period for the leaderboard to view your team's performance for up to the last 90 days.
 The leaderboard and the stats can show data across the company and within tags.